graphistry/graphistry-cli/README.md

 #### Quick launch: Manual

-1. Install if not already available from the folder with `containers.tar`, and likely using `sudo`:
+1. Install if not already available from the folder with `containers.tar.gz`, and likely using `sudo`:

 ```
-/var/graphistry $ docker load -i containers.tar
+/var/graphistry $ docker load -i containers.tar.gz
 ```

+Note: In previous versions (< `v2.35`), the file was `containers.tar`

 2. Launch from the folder with `docker-compose.yml` if not already up, and likely using `sudo`: